How to Become a Pilot After 12th in India?

 Flight instructors: Flight instructors teach others how to fly airplanes.

-To become a pilot in India, you must meet the following eligibility requirements:
+To start your pilot training in India, you must meet DGCA (Directorate General of Civil Aviation) requirements:

 Physical Eligibility Requirements To Become A Pilot For Males & Females